Batman: Return of the Joker

 It’s certainly not the best game, and I would argue that the anime style makes it a less interesting Batman game, but it’s a solid NES platformer.
 There are some creative battles during levels, like when you’re being chased by the tank, and the Joker is always fun to fight.
 Replay probably isn’t there, but worth a playthrough if you enjoy the genre.

 Very nice graphics.
-Competent platformer.
+Fun levels and action.
 Excellent password system.